Floorp-Projects/Floorp/testing/geckodriver/doc/Releasing.md

 Tag the release
 ---------------

-Run the following command:
+Run the following command to tag the release:

-	% git tag -a 'vX.Y.Z'
+	% git tag 'vX.Y.Z'

-Write the following in the annotation:

-	Tagging release vX.Y.Z

 Make the release